5 things to know before you shop

 Questions to ask yourself (and the music store staff):

-Nylon strings are easy on the fingers while steel strings will your fingertips when fretting until calluses form.
+Nylon strings are easy on the fingers while steel strings may hurt your left-hand fingertips when fretting until calluses form.
 For this reason, nylon-string (classical style) guitars are a great choice for a beginning guitar student.

 Sound-wise, nylon string guitars have a warm, mellow sound and wider neck while steel strings have a brighter, louder sound.
 Both types of strings eventually grow dull sounding over time so replacement strings will be eventually be needed.
 Replacing nylon strings require learning how to tie a knot at the bridge.
 But, nylon strings tend not to lose their tone as quickly as steel strings so they may not need to be changed as often.

 Keep in mind that there is a huge variety of brands and types of strings to choose from.